our story · 02. Feb 2022

 What sofi does differently is that we break that single study of 100 people into one hundred studies of one person.
 Our sample size is at the “N-of-1” level – you.

 sofi’s “statistical brain” learns to predict how you feel and how you sleep based on your specific experience with a particular plant.
-In other words, instead of relying on randomised controlled trials to tell us what might work for an average person (which may not be that representative of you), we look specifically at you — and the data points we collect via our app — to make the main expert of remedying your problems with plant-based medicine, ultimately you.
+In other words, instead of relying on randomised controlled trials to tell us what might work for an average person (which may not be that representative of you), we look specifically at you — and the data points we collect via our app — to make the main expert of supporting your health with plant-based solutions, ultimately you.